defold/doc/docs/en/manuals/android.md

 ## Creating certificates and keys

-You need the to create certificates in *.pem*-format and keys in *.pk8*-format.
+You need to create certificates in *.pem*-format and keys in *.pk8*-format.
 You can generate these with the `openssl` tool:

 ```sh
 $ openssl genrsa -out key.pem 2048